The Journalist (1979 film)

 The Journalist is a 1979 Australian sex comedy about the romantic adventures of a journalist (Jack Thompson).
 It has the reputation as one of the worst Australian films of all time.

 Plot

 Journalist Simon Morris has trouble with his love life.
 He is separated from his wife Wendy and daughter Suzie and lives with his girlfriend Liz.
+He is assigned to cover a conference in Hong Kong and sleeps with a woman there.
+Back in Australia he sleeps with another woman.